ZigZigPow/pacman-builder/readme.md

-# Customizable Pac-Man Game
+# Customizable Pac-Man Game 🕹️

-This project is a Python-based Pac-Man game using Pygame, featuring customizable levels that users can edit with any text editor.
+This project is a Python-based Pac-Man 😀 game using Pygame, featuring customizable levels that users can edit with any text editor.
 The game is designed for those who wish to explore game development with Python and have a personalized gaming experience by modifying or creating new levels.

 ## Features

-- **Simple Controls:** Use arrow keys for movement and the space bar to use Pac-Man's tongue.
+- 🎮 **Simple Controls:** Use arrow keys for movement and the space bar to use Pac-Man's tongue.
-- **Customizable Levels**: Modify the game's maze by editing a simple text file.
+- 🌽 **Customizable Maze**: Modify the game's maze by editing a simple text file.
-- **Dynamic Ghost AI**: Ghosts randomly navigate the maze, adding unpredictability to each game.
+- 👻 **Dynamic Ghost AI**: Ghosts randomly navigate the maze, adding unpredictability to each game.
-- **Dot Collection**: Collect dots while avoiding ghosts.
+- 😀 **Dot Collection**: Collect dots while avoiding ghosts.
-- **Custom Sounds and Graphics**: Includes themed sounds and colorful graphics for an immersive experience.
+- 🎵 **Custom Sounds and Graphics**: Includes themed sounds and colorful graphics for an immersive experience.

 ## Installation